Morgan 22

-The design was built by Morgan Yachts in the United States, from 1968 until 1971, but it is now out of production.
+The Morgan 22 is a recreational keelboat built by Morgan Yachts in the United States, from 1968 until 1971.

 Design

-The Morgan 22 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+The Morgan 22 is built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed stub keel with a retractable centerboard.
 It displaces 2700 lb and carries 1400 lb of lead ballast.

 The boat has a draft of 4.92 ft with the centerboard extended and 1.80 ft with it retracted, allowing operation in shallow water, or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, drop-down dinette table that converts to a single berth in the main cabin and an aft quarter berth on the port side.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove, a top-loading icebox and a sink.
 The head is a marine toilet centered under the "V"-berth in the bow cabin.
 Cabin headroom is 54 in.

 The design has a PHRF racing average handicap of 249 and a hull speed of 6.0 kn.